 - Ammonia based cleaners

 A cork floor requires “refreshing” every 3-7 years; depending on traffic levels and personal taste.
-A light buff or “screening” of the floor will remove any residue left over from cleaning products as well as provide a prepared surface ready to take the new coat of water based polyurethane.
+This means putting on a new coat of polyurethane.
+A professional light buff or “screening” of the floor will remove any residue left over from cleaning products as well as provide a prepared surface ready to take the new coat of water-based polyurethane.